swcarpentry/DEPRECATED-boot-camps/Python/4_object_orientation.md

 If you get really stuck, then you can take a look at the completed example in [4/example/encryptor.py](4/example/encryptor.py)

+Make sure that you commit your edited script to your Git repository.

+    $ git commit -a

 # [Previous](3_documenting_code.md) [Up](python_and_good_programming_practice.md) [Next](5_matplotlib.md)